cylamangie/smart-fridge-recipe/README.md

 - Add voice interaction for hands-free cooking

 ## Author
-Built by cYan for the F&B Innovation challenge.
+Built by C.Y.
+Lam for the F&B Innovation challenge.
 # smart-fridge-recipe